Littledogdudu/ConsoleLog/README.md

 - [x] You can set whether the string is included in double or single quotes in the plugin settings (double quotes are enabled by default)
 - [x] When selecting Chinese book, delete annotation only in the selected area (enabled by default)
 - [x] In addition to single and double quotation marks, support for backticks (') has been added
+- [x] When the variable is undefined near the cursor, a statement that determines the direction of data flow is generated, and the act of deleting/commenting/uncommenting is generated

 Unreleased features
 - [ ] You can set whether to enable the sidebar in the plug-in settings, and the sidebar displays all print expressions of the currently open file (enabled by default)